a person who operates a farm

 man-made equipment that orbits around the earth or the moon

-(of a leaf shape) having a somewhat elongated form with approximately parallel sides
+having an elongated form with approximately parallel sides

 set up or found